-The internal examination starts with a large, deep, Y-shaped incision that is made from shoulder to shoulder meeting at the breast bone and extends all the way down to the pubic bone.
+The internal examination starts with a large, deep, Y-shaped incision that is made from shoulder to shoulder meeting at the breast bone and extending all the way down to the pubic bone [source: Britannica].
 When a woman is being examined, the Y-incision is curved around the bottom of the breasts before meeting at the breast bone.

 With the organs exposed, a series of cuts are made that detach the larynx, esophagus, various arteries and ligaments.
 Next, the medical examiner severs the organs' attachment to the spinal cord as well as the attachment to the bladder and rectum.
 Once this is done, the entire organ set can be pulled out in one piece and dissected for further investigation.

 During this dissection, the various organs are examined and weighed and tissue samples are taken.
 These samples take the form of "slices" that can be easily viewed under a microscope.
-Major blood vessels are also bisected and examined.
+Major blood vessels are also bisected and examined [source: Waters, Stoppler].

 The examiner opens the stomach and examines and weighs the contents.
 This can sometimes be helpful in figuring out the time of death (more on time of death later).

-The examiner will then remove the body block from the back and put it behind the neck like a pillow, raising the patient's head so that it's easier to remove the brain.
+The examiner will then remove the body block from the back and put it behind the neck like a pillow, raising the head of the body so that it's easier to remove the brain.

 The skull is cut with an electric saw to create a "cap" that can be pried off, exposing the brain.
 When the cap is pulled off, the dura (the soft tissue membrane that covers the brain) remains attached to the bottom of the skull cap.
 The brain is now exposed.
 The brain's connection to the spinal cord and tentorium (a membrane that connects and covers the cerebellum and occipital lobes of the cerebrum) are severed, and the brain is easily lifted out of the skull for examination.